SecureApiGateway/secure-api-gateway-releases/secure-api-gateway/readme.md

 ## Helm Charts
 ### Deployment

-This umbarella Chart will install the core components that make up the Secure-API-Gateway.
+This umbrella Chart will install the core components that make up the Secure-API-Gateway.
 There is no `values.yaml` file within this repo, any values will come from the individual charts themselves, and there is a `values.yaml` within the deployment repo.

 As this chart has been published to the forgerock-helm repository you can install this chart by running